BlogRun AI wherever your compliance framework demands. Read blog >

 Creating a cluster in MongoDB

 Whether your initial intentions are about developing proof of concept applications or planning for a production environment, a very good starting point is to create a new MongoDB cluster on MongoDB Atlas.
 By using the free tier, the default setup is to deploy a MongoDB cluster with a replica set.
-However, if you also want to enable sharding, then you have to enable this feature separately and specify the number of shards to have.
+However, if you also want to enable sharding, then you have to enable this feature separately and specify the number of shards to have, using a dedicated cluster (M30 and up).

 MongoDB replica sets

-A MongoDB replica set ensures replication is enforced by providing data redundancy and high availability over more than one MongoDB server.
+A MongoDB replica set ensures replication is enforced by providing data redundancy and high availability over more than one MongoDB server when there are node failures or outages.

 Replica sets can also be beneficial for distributed applications due to the data locality they offer, so that faster and parallel read operations happen to the replica sets instead of having to go through one main server.